Former First Lady of the United States

 Mrs. Bush is the author of the bestselling memoir, Spoken From the Heart, and bestselling children’s book, Our Great Big Backyard.
 She is the founder of conservation nonprofit Texan by Nature, and she currently serves on several boards including SMU’s Board of Trustees, the Council for the Smithsonian National Museum of African American History and Culture, the Board of Directors for the Trinity Park Conservancy, and she is a Trustee Emeriti of the National Trust for Historic Preservation.

 Laura Bush was born in Midland, Texas, to Harold and Jenna Welch.
 She holds a Bachelor of Science degree in education from Southern Methodist University and a master’s degree in library science from the University of Texas.
 She taught in public schools in Dallas, Houston and Austin and worked as a public school librarian.
 She served as First Lady of Texas from 1995 to 2000.
 President and Mrs. Bush are the parents of twin daughters: Barbara, married to Craig Coyne, and Jenna, married to Henry Hager.
-The Bushes are also the proud grandparents of Margaret Laura “Mila”, Poppy Louise, and Henry Harold “Hal” Hager; and Cora Georgia Coyne.
-The Bush family also includes two cats, Bob and Bernadette, as well as Freddy the dog.
+The Bushes are also the proud grandparents of Margaret Laura “Mila”, Poppy Louise, and Henry Harold “Hal” Hager; and Cora Georgia and Edward Finn Coyne.
+The Bush family also includes Bob the cat and Freddy the dog.